 name: "DR chain"

-defined as the name from the config, in the example it will be DR chain
+This transform emits a metrics counter named query_count with the label name defined as the name from the config, in the example it will be DR chain.

 QueryTypeFilter

 This transform will drop messages that match the specified filter.
-You can either filter out all messages that do not match those on the AllowList
+You can either filter out all messages that do not match those on the AllowList or filter the messages that match those on the DenyList.

 # Possible message types to filter: [Read, Write, ReadWrite, SchemaChange, PubSubMessage]